Adrian0207/Front-End-Web-Development-with-React/README.md

 -**Note for future me**

     ♥The MainComponent contain all the Menu and DishDetail components so this component will call them and we called into the App.js

+## Week 3:
+-Controlled Forms

+    ♦Design a controlled form in your React application.